molivil/wargames/README.md

 # Wargames WOPR sequence simulator

-A bash script that simulates the login and WOPR game sequences
+A bash script that simulates the WOPR login, chat and game sequence of the popular movie Wargames, released in 1983.

 To work properly, this script requires a recent version of bash and a VT100 terminal